 I would bet my house on this theory.
 Before the live broadcast, each of the three entrepreneurs did a “standard” pitch.
 The producers then edited it and they created a script from the edit.
 The entrepreneurs rehearsed their script, as did the Sharks.
 I’m willing to bet they did many live rehearsals too.
 This goes against the spontaneity of the show.
 Even with an edited segment, viewers see real reactions from both the entrepreneurs and the Sharks.
 The tears are real, the train wrecks are real – they’re just edited for continuity.

 The Sharks also don’t know anything about the entrepreneurs before they walk through the doors.
 In Shark Tank Live, they did.
 The questions for the viewers were obviously made up and set up before the show too.
 The only moment I liked was when Kevin got the crowd yelling “ROYALTY!
 ROYALTY!”
 Then he sat down and offered a royalty “because the audience demands it.”
-It was still a contrived and rehearsed moment, but it did make me laugh.
+It was still contrived and rehearsed, but it made me laugh.
 Other than that, Shark Tank Live sucked.

 Entrepreneur, auteur, raconteur.
 Rob Merlino is a blogger and writer who enjoys the Shark Tank TV show and Hot Dogs.
 A father of five who freelances in a variety of publications, Rob has a stable of websites including Shark Tank Blog, Hot Dog Stories, Rob Merlino.com and more.